iotaledger/iota.py/docs/tutorials.rst

 We declare a :py:class:`ProposedTransaction` object like we did before, but this time, with ``value=1`` parameter.
-The smallest value you can send is 1 iota, there is no way to break it into smaller chunks.
+The smallest value you can send is 1 iota ("1i"), there is no way to break it into smaller chunks.
 It is a really small value anyway.
 You can also attach a message to the transaction, for example a little note to the beneficiary of the payment.